 Table of Contents

-Depression is the second most common mental health disorder experienced by Americans.
-According to the National Institute of Mental Health, over 17 million Americans are afflicted with this condition each year.
-The effects of depression are costly to the overall economy, with an estimated cost of tens of billions of dollars annually.
-Most of this cost is due to the lost work productivity associated with absenteeism and impaired work performance.
+Depression is the second most common mental health issue in the U.S. The NIMH reports that over 17 million adults deal with this illness each year.
+The effects of depression are costly to the country, costing tens of billions of dollars per year.
+Most of this cost is due lost work through absence and impaired work.

-Depression comes in several different forms, each with unique features.
-Treatment for depression will be based on which particular type of depressive disorder is presenting.
-The types of depressive disorder include:
+Depression comes in many forms, each with unique features.
+Treatment for depression will be based on which type of problem is present.
+The most common type of depression is major depressive disorder:

-MDD is the most commonly diagnosed type of depressive disorder.
-A diagnosis of MDD involves five or more of the following symptoms for two weeks or longer:
+- Major depressive disorder.
+MDD involves five or more of these symptoms lasting for two weeks or longer:

 - Changes in eating habits, weight changes